 Our #1 Cheerleading Fundraising Idea – Cheer Crowdfunding Campaigns

-A cheerleading crowdfunding campaign or cheer-a-thon is the perfect idea for cheerleaders to get their stunts down and earn money at the same time.
+A cheerleading crowdfunding campaign (AKA a cheer-a-thon, flip-a-thon, or stunt-a-thon) is the perfect idea for cheerleaders to get their stunts down and earn money at the same time.
 This is especially great for competitive squads that are practicing routines for nationals or big competitions.
-Cheerleaders get to do what they love to do, while raising money.
+Cheerleaders get to do what they love while raising money.
 Here’s how it works.
 Your cheerleading team commits to cheering all day or for several hours on a Saturday.
 For all-day events, you will need to have different squads and activities.
 Time can be spent working on dance routines, tumbling, working mounts, and learning cheers.
 Generally, the cheer-a-thon is held in the school gymnasium and open to the public.
 Another option is to live stream the event if supporters want to watch.

 About a month before the cheer-a-thon, launch your team’s crowdfunding website.
 Cheerleading team members can customize their own fundraising page and ask supporters to donate funds to the cause.
 You can easily get donations and spread the word about your cheerleading squad on the cheer-a-thon website.
 This will motivate your cheer team to work harder in their practice time and get a lot of money for doing what they do best.